 Parks, Playgrounds, Civic Buildings, Streets and Lanes (So This is Westmount, Charles Benedict, 1933)

 For a change of pace, over the weekends, we sometimes walk our dog under the embankment at Bethune towards the city’s Corporation Yards.
 This is an area that contains various public recycling depots (including electronics) that were initially installed in 1987 before the city’s apartment buildings were equipped with recycling facilities.
-Without exception, our arrival elicits a response by a Public Work’s employee if we appear to be approaching the yard’s gate barriers.
-I began to wonder, within in this area of controlled access, what is behind those barriers and inside the sheds.
+Without exception, our arrival elicits a response from a Public Work’s employee if we appear to be approaching the yard’s gate barriers.
+I began to wonder, within this area of controlled access, what is behind those barriers and inside the sheds.
 Specifically, what services comprise the yards?
-I am certain that a large proportion of the city’s population as not even aware of their existence.
+I am certain that a large proportion of the city’s population is not even aware of their existence.
 My main problem, however, was finding a means to obtain permission to visit this area.